crscarbrough/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+Node.js allows the client and the server to use the same language, making it easier to share info between the two.
+Express utilizies middleware to expand it's capabilities.

 1. Understand and explain the use of Middleware.

+Middleware can handle the full lifecycle of a function, it can execute a code, make changes to it and responds to objects, aand can end the request-response cycle.

 1. The basic principles of the REST architectural style.

+It allows systems to access web resources by using a uniform set of predifined rules

 1. Understand and explain the use of Express Routers.

+An express router can be a complete middleware and routing system.
+You can use it to create modular, mountaible route handlers.

 1. Describe tooling used to manually test the correctness of an API.

+There are various software that you can use, like Postman or Httpie to check in realtime how the app is changing and responding to updates.